 For this wine, we turn to the unsung region of Valles de Benavente, in Castile y Leon.
 This mountainous, high-altitude area in northwest Spain provides an ideal environment to grow the two grapes in this rosé – Tempranillo and the rare, perfumed Prieto Picudo.
 In combination, these two varieties provide high-toned acidity, beautiful aromas of strawberry and black pepper, and impressive concentration for a refreshing, juicy profile.
 We are thrilled to bring this new project to the US and carry on Liquid Geography’s legacy of charitable giving.
 Chill a bottle, grab a dozen oysters, and let the pairing do the rest!

 WHAT MAKES THIS WINE UNIQUE?

-This wine is a charitable project, donating 50% of its profits to Wellfleet S.P.A.T., devoted to preservation of the rich aquaculture and shellfishing tradition in coastal Massachusetts.
+This wine is a charitable project, donating $15 per case sold to Wellfleet S.P.A.T., devoted to preservation of the rich aquaculture and shellfishing tradition in coastal Massachusetts.
 It is made from Tempranillo and the rare variety Prieto Picudo, which gives the wine incredible intensity and perfume.

 Not yet rated.